Fall and Academic Year 2021 Applicants

 If the program is cancelled after students have been accepted and have signed the Study Abroad Contract:

-After you are accepted to study abroad, and you have signed the Study Abroad Contract in March 2021 for the Fall 2021 term, you should be aware of the following financial obligations:
+After you are accepted to study abroad, and you have signed the Study Abroad Contract, you should be aware of the following financial obligations:

 Administrative Fee: The administrative fee is non-refundable and will be charged to a student’s account only after committing to a program.
 Please note that you will remain responsible for the administrative fee if you decide to withdraw from the program.

 However, the Study Abroad Office will return the full administrative fee if the program is cancelled by UNC or the host organization before the program start date.